eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/04-Template Components.md

 ### Variables

-This is where you define values that are used throughout the template.
+This section is where you define values that are used throughout the template.
 Variables can help make your templates easier to maintain.
-For example, you might define a storage account name within variable once and then reuse that variable throughout the template.
-If the storage account name changes, you only update the value within the variable.
+For example, you might define a storage account name one time as a variable, and then use that variable throughout the template.
+If the storage account name changes, you need to only update the variable once.

-The following example illustrates using variables to describe networking features for a VM.
+Here's an example that illustrates a few variables that describe networking features for a VM:

 ```json
 "variables": {